Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-map-method.md

 ];
 ```

-Now next we just want the prices really.
+Now next, we just want the prices.

-We could loop the items and push the price to a new array right?
+Could we loop the items and push the price to a new array, right?

 ```js
 let prices = [];